Sparse Harmonic Transforms: A New Class of Sublinear-time Algorithms for Learning Functions of Many Variables: Analysis of the Support Identification

 \section{Analysis of the Support Identification}

-In this section, we analyze the performance of the sublinear-time support identification technique proposed herein.
+In this section, we analyze the performance of the sublinear-time support identification technique proposed in Algorithms \ref{alg:Entry} and \ref{alg:Pairing}.
 First, we show in Section \ref{sec:entryId} the success of the entry identification step.
 Indeed, Theorems \ref{Thm:FiniteSetMedtoUn} and \ref{Thm:FiniteSetMedtoUn2} show under the RIP assumption that certain one-dimensional proxy functions allow us to identify the entry with large corresponding coefficients.
 Lemma \ref{Thm:FiniteSetMedtoUn3} then estimates the necessary sample complexity.
 In Section \ref{sec:pairing}, we analyze the pairing step showing that it works uniformly for any $2s$-sparse functions in Theorem \ref{thm:pairing}.
-Finally, in Section \ref{EntryId+pairing}, we complete the proof of the Lemma \ref{lem:replCosamp} providing the complete result for the proposed support identification method.
+Finally, in Section \ref{EntryId+pairing}, we complete the proof of the Lemma \ref{lem:replCosamp} providing the complete result for the proposed support identification method by combining/using the results of Sections \ref{sec:entryId} and \ref{sec:pairing}.